 a) When structures are placed on individual lots the following shall apply:

 1) The size of the individual lot shall allow the residential unit to meet the requirements set forth in Table Four: AH Project Design.
-However, such spacing shall be measured from the exterior walls of a structure4 rather than the parcel lines of the individual AH residential structure lots.
+However, such spacing shall be measured from the exterior walls of a structure rather than the parcel lines of the individual AH residential structure lots.

 2) Single Family, Townhouse, and/or Duplex structures shall be permitted to have zero lot lines on the side of the structure where the common/party/firewall exists.
 However, non-common/party/firewalls and rear walls of the structure shall conform to the requirements set forth above.

 3) Deeds shall include references to the recorded ownership of the Preservation Area and establishment of a Homeowner’s Trust or Association and to the existence and recorded ownership of amenity structures within the entire project.

+4) Each building shall face either upon an existing street or upon a public or private way constructed within said Development.

 b) When structures are placed on a common lot the following shall apply: